OmarVector/Unity-MobileShooterGame-Sample/README.md

 2. Alll assets here created by me excpet for trees and some rocks where I did re-texturinig for both of them.
 3. All shaders created here using AmplifyShaderEditor .
 4. Before doing a build for mobile, make sure to check PlayerController scrip Line 102
+5. This is a 5 day project I did :
+	- everything is made except for 3D assets, I only created the space ship and basic enemy unit, then imported everything else .